How to automate Confluence: A step-by-step guide for 2026

 How to automate Confluence: What you'll need to get started

-Before we get our hands dirty, let’s make sure you have the right keys to the car.
-Confluence Automation is a fantastic tool, but it’s not available to everyone.
+Before we get started, let's make sure you have the right setup.
+Confluence Automation is a robust tool available on specific plans.

 Here’s a quick checklist of what you need to have in place:

-• A Confluence Cloud Premium or Enterprise plan: This is the big one.
-The automation feature is one of the main perks Atlassian uses to distinguish its higher-tier plans.
-If you’re on the Free or Standard plan, you won’t see the options we’re about to discuss.
+• A Confluence Cloud Premium or Enterprise plan: The automation feature is one of the premium perks Atlassian provides to help larger teams manage their content at scale.
+If you're on the Free or Standard plan, you might consider upgrading to access these features.

-• Admin permissions: You don’t necessarily need to be the super-admin for your entire company site.
-To create and manage rules, you can be a Site, Confluence, or Space admin.
-If you just want to set up automations for your immediate team, having "Space admin" rights is all you need.
+• Admin permissions: To create and manage rules, you can be a Site, Confluence, or Space admin.
+If you just want to set up automations for your immediate team, "Space admin" rights are all you need.

-• A clear process in mind: This might be the most important part.
-The most effective automations are the ones that solve a real, nagging problem.
-Before you even open the settings, take a minute to think about a repetitive task you’d love to get off your plate for good.
+• A clear process in mind: The most effective automations solve a real, everyday need.
+Before you open the settings, think about a repetitive task you’d love to streamline.

 How to automate Confluence with native rules (5 steps)